 The fibula is one of the two lower leg bones.
 It is slimmer and smaller compared to the tibia, which is the primary bearing bone.
 The fibula is located on the periphery of the leg and plays a supportive and stable role.
 It is long, thin, and slightly curved and extends from just below the knee to the ankle.
 It does not join the knee directly, such as the tibia.
 Nevertheless, it has a major part in shaping the ankle joint at its bottom.

-The fibula provides balance during a standing or walking position.
-It also helps to strengthen leg muscles and supports nerves.
+The fibula contributes indirectly to balance by providing muscle attachment sites and stabilizing the ankle joint.
+It also provides attachment sites for muscles and serves as an anatomical landmark near important nerves.
 Though it does not bear much body weight, it assists in ankle movement and also provides strength to the leg.
 In general, the fibula is an essential bone that assists in providing stability and motility of the lower extremity.

 The fibula is on the periphery of the lower leg.
 It passes parallel to the tibia between the knee and ankle.
 It does not carry much body weight, but it provides strength and stability to the leg.
 It also facilitates muscles and protects nerves.